maxwondercorn/ember-dictionary/README.md

 The dictionary should contain names, terms, variables, and/or properties that are common to the Ember ecosystem and community.
 Examples would include `addon`, `rootURL`, `LTS` and `codemod`.

-Technical jargon such as `SemVar`, `QUnit`, and `minification` would also be included in the dictionary.
+Technical jargon such as `SemVar`, `QUnit`, and `minification` should also be included in the dictionary.

 Generally, packages or addon names would not be included in the dictionary.
 The exception would be any core package, such as `ember-cli-dependency-checker` would be included.
 Any package or addon in the Ember namespace would be in the dictionary,.